lijuqiang/redis-for-windows-64/README.md

 ## Repo branches
 - 2.4: save in foreground
 - bksave: background save where we write the data to buffers first, then save to disk on a background thread.
 It is much faster than saving directly to disk, but it uses more memory.
-- bksavecow: Copy On Write at the application level
+- bksavecow: Copy On Write at the application level, now the default branch.

 ## How to build Redis using Visual Studio

 You can use the free Express Edition available at http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express.

-- The new application-level Copy On Write code is on a separate branch so before compiling you need to switch to the new branch:
-<pre><code>git checkout bksavecow</code></pre>
+Now *bksavecow* is the default branch.

 - Open the solution file msvs\redisserver.sln in Visual Studio 10, and build.